junxit/us-congress-bills-119/metadata.md

 - 2025-04-17 — Placed on the Union Calendar, Calendar No. 39.
 - 2025-04-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-62.
 - 2025-04-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-62.
+- 2025-05-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-05-13 — Considered as unfinished business. (consideration: CR H1986-1987)
+- 2025-05-13 — Considered under suspension of the rules. (consideration: CR H1979-1980)
+- 2025-05-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+249.
+- 2025-05-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-05-13 — Mr. Westerman moved to suspend the rules and pass the bill.
+- 2025-05-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 362 - 50, 2 Present (Roll no. 124). (text: CR H1979)
+- 2025-05-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 362 - 50, 2 Present (Roll no. 124). (text: CR H1979)